 This summer we received an astonishing 813 proposals in response to our open call for ideas about how to engage people in re-defining and shaping public space.
 From among this treasure trove of applications, we have selected representatives of the 50 most innovative, daring and inspiring ideas to join ECF’s first Idea Camp.
-The 50 participants will be gathering from 23-25 October in Marseille, where they will be co-hosted by one of the hubs from our Networked Programme, Les Têtes de l’Art.
+The 50 participants have gathered from 23-25 October in Marseille, where they were co-hosted by one of the hubs from our Networked Programme, Les Têtes de l’Art.

 The participants come from 23 different countries, from across the EU as well as from neighbouring regions, including the Arab Mediterranean region, Russia, Turkey, Ukraine and the Western Balkans.
 They represent organisations from a vast array of sectors, from academia to environmental bodies, from human rights, architecture, social & civic activism and city planning right through to the media, arts and culture.
 The huge diversity of sectors represented means that the ideas are hugely diverse too.
 Some of the ideas are focused on rural or ecological issues while others highlight urban or digital topics.